Austin Hedges Player Props: Pirates vs. Mariners

 Austin Hedges At The Plate

-- Hedges has had a base hit in 11 of 27 games this season, and multiple hits once.
+- Hedges has had a base hit in 12 of 28 games this year, and multiple hits once.

-- In 27 games played this season, he has not gone deep.
+- He has not hit a long ball in his 28 games this year.

-- Hedges has driven in a run in five games this year (18.5%), including one multiple-RBI game.
+- Hedges has driven in a run in five games this season (17.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.